cisagov/prescup-challenges/pc4/individual-a/round3-oops-we-did-it-again/solution/README.md

 _What is the token string provided by the challenge server for successfully removing the malware?_

+**Answer:** Cannot be executed in the offline version of the challenge.

 This question requires the competitor to fully remove the malware from the compromised system, including removing a persistence mechanism.

 The grading page at https://challenge.us will tell players exactly what must be done in order to receive credit for recovering from and mitigating this malware's presence.